-The originality of Ida Rentoul Outhwaite lies in the way that she grafted elements of the Australian outback onto the English fairy tradition to create a personal mythology that is at once national and personal.
+The originality of Ida Rentoul Outhwaite lies in the way that she grafted elements of the Australian outback onto the English fairy tradition and so created a mythology that is at once national and personal.

-The second phase of Outhwaite’s career, in the period succeeding her marriage, was launched by an exhibition at the Fine Art Society, Melbourne in September 1916.
+In 1909, Ida married Arthur Grenbry Outhwaite, manager – and later managing director – of the Perpetual Executors and Trustees Association of Australia.
+Together they had four children, all of whom served as models for the figures in her later illustrations.
+The second phase of her career was launched by an exhibition at the Fine Art Society, Melbourne, in September 1916.
 This coincided with the publication of Elves and Fairies, which made much of the ability of new printing processes to reproduce the subtleties of watercolour.
-Further shows followed and on her first trip to England in 1920, Outhwaite exhibited at the Fine Art Society, London; her success led to a series of five colour-plate books by A & C Black.
-In the later of these books, such as Blossom (1928), fairies are displaced from their central position by animals, a change which reflected wider shifts in fashion.
-Nevertheless, this did not prove popular with Outhwaite’s public.
+Further shows followed and, on her first trip to England in 1920, Outhwaite exhibited at the Fine Art Society, London.
+Her success led to a series of five colour-plate books by A & C Black.
+These included The Enchanted Forest (1921), the first of her collaborations with her husband, and The Little Green Road to Fairyland (1922), probably her most popular collaboration with her sister.
+In her later books, fairies were displaced from their central position by animals, a change that reflected wider shifts in fashion.
+Unfortunately, this did not prove popular with her readership.

 Ida’s husband, Arthur Outhwaite, died in 1938, and both their sons died in action in the Second World War, during which she worked in censorship.
 She spent her last years with her unmarried sister living in a flat in Caulfield, a suburb of Melbourne.

 She died in Caulfield on 25 June 1960.